-Also, they have a wide selection of fresh coffee sourced directly from the local farmers.
-If you’re craving real coffee, this should be your go-to place!
+Also, they have a wide selection of fresh Toraja coffee sourced directly from the local farmers.
+If you’d like to sample authentic Toraja coffee, this should be your go-to place!

-Tana Toraja has to be one of the most unique and authentic regions in all of Indonesia.
-If you wish to experience a culture with some truly unique beliefs and customs, set within what is probably one of the most scenic areas in Indonesia, be sure to make your way to Tana Toraja!
+Tana Toraja, Indonesia has to be one of the most unique and authentic regions in all of Indonesia.
+If you wish to experience a culture with some truly unique beliefs and customs, set within what is probably one of the most scenic areas in Indonesia, be sure to visit Toraja!